iBz-04/Seeker-o1/docs/architecture_overview.md

 # Architecture Overview

-This document provides a detailed overview of the Anus AI architecture, explaining how the different components work together to create a powerful and flexible AI agent system.
+This document provides a detailed overview of the seeker-o1 AI architecture, explaining how the different components work together to create a powerful and flexible AI agent system.

 ## System Architecture

-Anus AI is built on a modular architecture that allows for flexibility, extensibility, and robustness.
+seeker-o1 AI is built on a modular architecture that allows for flexibility, extensibility, and robustness.
 The system is composed of several key components that work together to provide a comprehensive AI agent framework.

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│                         Anus AI System                          │
+│                         seeker-o1 AI System                          │
 │                                                                 │
 │  ┌─────────────┐   ┌─────────────┐   ┌─────────────────────┐   │
 │  │ Core Engine │   │ Agent System│   │   Tool Ecosystem    │   │